 Volunteering for organization like the ACLU or the Center for Constitutional Rights gives you real world experience in the areas of public policy, communications, political science, social work and law and social justice.
 There are plenty of activities that you can partake in such as getting involved in a demonstration, writing a letter to Congress or being part of a social media campaign.

 Interested in gender or women’s studies?
 Then volunteering in a women’s shelter is a wonderful way to find out more about the application of this field.
 You’ll get exposure to the support services available to women such as counseling, housing and legal and political advocacy.
-You may get involved in a number of tasks including: outreach and education; administrative and office help; interpretation and translation services; and events and fundraising.
+You may also get involved in a number of tasks including: outreach and education; administrative and office help; interpretation and translation services; and events and fundraising.

 Start a Nonprofit